 In the annual Canada’s Innovation Leaders publication – which includes a comprehensive listing of all categories, analysis and insight – its theme delves into how academic institutions have helped Canada combat the pandemic.
 At NC’s Walker Advanced Manufacturing Centre, researchers produced a total of 37,000 licensed face shields, nearly half of which went to the Niagara Health System, and close to 20,000 shields were donated to other essential workers and community members throughout the province.

 NC’s award-winning Research & Innovation division administers research funding support from various regional, provincial and federal agencies.
 Students and graduates are hired to work alongside faculty researchers and assist industry partners with leaping forward in the marketplace.
 Students come from a variety of the College’s programs, such as Mechanical Engineering Technology, Culinary Innovation and Food Technology, Business Administration – Marketing, and Computer Programmer.

 Research Infosource annually compiles listings of the Top 50 research universities, corporate R&D spenders, and research hospitals.
 This is the seventh year a list has been released for the Top 50 research colleges in Canada.
 For more information on the Top 50 list, visit researchinfosource.com.

 Niagara College offers more than 130 diploma, bachelor degree and advanced level programs; as well as more than 600 credit, vocational and general interest Part-Time Studies courses.
 Areas of specialization include food and wine sciences, advanced technology, media, applied health and community safety, supported by unique learning enterprises in food, wine, beer, distilling, horticulture and esthetics.
 For more information visit niagaracollege.ca.

-Media inquiries, please contact:
+Media inquires, please contact: